St. Croix

 There

-Christiansted is on the north shore of the island, just
+Frederiksted.
+Christiansted is on the north shore of the

-a little east of center, and is filled with historic buildings
+island, just a little east of center, and has many historic buildings.

 of Denmark!
 If you are lucky, you may be on the island for